chnd777/moneyManager/README.md

 # MoneyManager
-moneytrackerApp
+moneytracker App
-This is a simple app where you can track your transactions and manage your expenses.
+This is a simple app where you can save your expenses and revenues and track them any time.
+This makes you to track your expenses and you have look on your money